zuozhenggh/learning-library/security-library/database/data-safe/assess-database-configurations-users/assess-database-configurations-users.md

 4. Review the **Risk Summary** tab.

     - The Risk Summary focuses on risks across all your target databases.
-It shows you risk levels, where the risks were found, the number of users at each risk level and the roles held by the total number of users at each risk level.
+It shows you risk levels, where the risks were found, the number of users at each risk level, and the roles held by the total number of users at each risk level.

     ![User Assessment Risk Summary tab](images/ua-risk-summary-tab.png "User Assessment Risk Summary tab")